Other names: Lakeland

 Lakeland Terrier and dogs

-In order for him to coexist with his peers, he needs to be socialized from a young age.
+In order for him to coexist with his peers, he needs to be socialised from a young age.
 This dog often triggers fights due to his energy, vivacity, and recklessness.

 Lakeland Terrier and children

 He gets along pretty well with children but, like any Terrier, patience is not one of his qualities.
 It is therefore important to ensure that children learn to leave the dog alone and to avoid considering him as a toy.

 This dog is far too active and agitated for those elderly people who can’t fully meet their needs.
 He needs masters that are very athletic and active.

 The price of a Lakeland Terrier varies depending on its origins, age and gender.
 It is important to find a quality breeder that can prove the purity of the lineage and the proper selection of his parents, so as to avoid any genetic problems.
 You have to estimate an average of £680 for a dog that is part of the Kennel Club.

 Regarding the average budget to support a dog of this size, it takes about £20/month, excluding grooming costs - which can be frequent and sometimes expensive.

 This dog, although rustic by nature, needs regular and specific grooming.
 The Lakeland needs a complete makeover, including hair removal and trimming, at least once a trimester.

 At the same time, weekly brushing is necessary to maintain the beauty, cleanliness, and protective qualities of the coat.